Berlin Mosque

-The Wilmersdorfer Mosque (Wilmersdorfer Moschee), also known as Berlin Mosque, in Berlin is situated on Brienner Straße 7–8 in Berlin-Wilmersdorf.
-It was designed by Hermann and was built between 1923 and 1925.
+The Berlin Mosque, officially the Wilmersdorfer Mosque (Wilmersdorfer Moschee), is a mosque located in the Wilmersdorf borough of Berlin, Germany.
+Situated on Brienner Straße 7–8, the mosque was designed by Hermann and was built between 1923 and 1925.
 Berlin Mosque, which has two 90 ft minarets, was heavily damaged in World War II.
-The two minarets were rebuilt in 1999/2001.
+The two minarets were rebuilt between 1999 and 2001.
+The mosque is owned and administered by the Lahore Ahmadiyya Movement (Ahmadiyya Anjuman Isha'at-i-Islam Lahore).

 The foundation stone was laid on 6 August 1923 and the mosque was inaugurated officially on 26 April 1925.

-The space is built in Mughal architecture style, reflecting the great buildings of that time with onion dome and pastel colors.
-This makes the building very similar to the tombs of the Mughal Empire.
+Completed in a Neo-Mughal style, reflecting the great buildings of that time with onion dome and pastel colors, the mosque is similar to the tombs of the Mughal Empire.
 The building's symmetry also reflects that of the Taj Mahal.
-Next to the mosque is the residence of the Imam, the religious head of the mosque.
-The Imam's residence stands at two stories tall.
+Next to the mosque is the two-storey residence of the imam.

-The mosque is owned and maintained by the Lahore Ahmadiyya Movement (Ahmadiyya Anjuman Isha'at-i-Islam Lahore).

 History

 Due to the small influence Islam had in Germany prior to the building of the mosque in the 1900s, the Berlin Mosque was preceded by a small wooden structure built outside of Berlin, which was destroyed in 1923.
-Not long after, the Lahore Ahmadiyya Movement, who saw the need to construct a mosque in Germany, did so.
-The Berlin Mosque's tall minarets were heavily damaged in World War II due to an attack by Russian soldiers.
-Not only were the minarets damaged but the dome received damage as well.
-After receiving funds from the Berlin Monuments Department to restore the building, the mosque was able to be reopened in 1952.

-Berlin Muslim Mission and the Berlin Mosque

-The Plan for an Islamic Centre

 In February 1920, Indian Muslim political activist Pro.
 Abdul Jabbar Kheri met a German Muslim, Dr. Khalid Banning and began to consider the prospects of setting up an Islamic Centre in Berlin.
-While he considered this with Dr. Khalid Banning, Pro Abdul Jabbar Kheri received letters originally written to the Imam of the Woking Muslim Mission of England from a German lady suggesting the opening of a mission in Berlin following the basis of the Woking Muslim Mission of the Shah Jehan Mosque.
+While he considered this with Dr. Khalid Banning, Pro Abdul Jabbar Kheri received letters originally written to the imam of the Woking Muslim Mission of England from a German lady suggesting the opening of a mission in Berlin following the basis of the Woking Muslim Mission of the Shah Jehan Mosque.
 His brother, Pro.
-Sattar Kheri sent the letters out to the Imam of the Mosque at Woking, Maulana Mustafa Khan and from there it reached the Lahore Ahmadiyya Movement (Ahmadiyya Anjuman Isha'at-i-Islam Lahore).
+Sattar Kheri sent the letters out to the Imam of the Mosque at Woking, Maulana Mustafa Khan and from there it reached the Lahore Ahmadiyya Movement.
 The purview and the viability of the plan was considered and eventually accepted by the Lahore Movement.